Table of contents

 Passwords are replaced by alternative authentication variables, which are inherently safer in passwordless authentication.
 During password-based authentication, a user-provided password is compared to what is kept in the database.

-A user’s unique characteristics are compared to passwords in some passwordless systems, such as biometrics, while the comparison process is similar in both cases.
-For instance, a system can capture a user’s face, extract numerical information from it, and then compare it to verify information, which is stored in the database.
+In some passwordless systems, such as biometrics, a user’s unique characteristics are compared to passwords, and the comparison process is similar in both cases.
+For instance, a system can capture a user’s face, extract numerical information from it, and then compare it to verify information stored in the database.

-Comparisons may take place in different ways in other passwordless systems.
+In other passwordless systems, comparisons may take place in different ways.
 For instance, a system can send an SMS to a user’s mobile device containing a one-time passcode.
-Following that, the system matches the user-entered passcode to the previous one.
+The system then matches the user-entered passcode to the previous one.

-When it comes to how digital certificates operate, there is only one padlock for each key and vice versa.
-A tool (a mobile app, a browser extension, etc.) is used by a user to produce a public-private key pair to create a secure account.
+Regarding the operation of digital certificates, there is only one padlock for each key and vice versa.
+A user uses a tool (a mobile app, a browser extension, etc.) to produce a public-private key pair to create a secure account.
 The private key is kept on the user’s local device and can only be accessed using a security measure like a fingerprint, PIN, or OTP.
 The user’s system wants a secure account and is given the public key.

 Useful link: Security Breaches Rising Exponentially; Weak Authentications Exploited